gaetgu/X-Store-App.github.io/docs/faq.md

 - *Can I publish Windows only apps to XStore?*

   Yes, you can do that.
 But users not from that OS won't be able to download it.
+[See Wine support blog.](/blog/windows-support-linux)

 - *What targets are available?*